NadieFiind/Pendulum/README.md

 > A simple implementation of a pendulum.

 A [Processing for Android](https://android.processing.org/) sketch written using [APDE](https://github.com/Calsign/APDE).
-To run the project, download APDE on [Google Play Store](https://play.google.com/store/apps/details?id=com.calsignlabs.apde).
+To run the project, download APDE on [Google Play Store](https://play.google.com/store/apps/details?id=com.calsignlabs.apde) or install the [pendulum.apk](pendulum.apk).

 <sub>Date Created: 2020?</sub>